Here are the Republicans who could be the next Speaker

-Republicans expect to hold an internal candidate forum on Tuesday and an election on Wednesday.
+Republicans expect to hold an internal candidate forum Tuesday and an election Wednesday.

 Here are the top GOP contenders for Speaker — and who is out of the running.